 Colostrum and Antioxidants

 As your cells metabolize and get exposed to oxygen, they naturally oxidize, giving off free radicals as a byproduct.
 Free radicals are compounds known to damage cells and organs.
-They are even capable of causing damage to DNA, which has been linked to developing chronic disease.
+They are even capable of causing damage to DNA.
 If the body enters a state of constant oxidative stress, your health may deteriorate.
 Free radical damage also contributes to signs of aging, such as wrinkles, reduced skin elasticity, age spots, and dull-looking skin.

 The antithesis to free radicals is antioxidants, which actively eliminate free radicals and protect all cells and tissue, including the skin.
 Bovine colostrum is known to be rich with a variety of enzymatic and non-enzymatic antioxidants and antioxidant precursors.
 Colostrum is particularly rich in an antioxidant compounds known as glutathione, which is mainly comprised of three amino acids: cysteine, glycine, and glutamine.
 Glutathione deficiency has been linked to increased levels of oxidative stress, while increased glutathione correlates with higher antioxidant levels in general.
 This reduction in free radical damage can ultimately contribute to healthier skin.